mishamsk/pyoak/README.md

 ### Visitors & Transformers

-pyoak provides 3 classes for visiting and transforming the tree.
+pyoak provides 2 base classes for visiting and transforming the tree.

 #### ASTVisitor
 A base class for all visitors, and the one to use if you want to visit the tree without changing it.